prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

     sudo apt-get update
     sudo apt-get install acroread

-To share your filesystem with Windows, use samba server and configure the user-name.
+To share your file-system with Windows, use samba server and configure the user-name.

 .. code-block:: bash